-- 17. Corridors with room for seating shall have receptacles installed at a minimum of every twelve feet (12') on center. - 18.
-Outside utility receptacles are required at a minimum of one (1) per wall, located thirty inches (30") above finished grade. - 19.
+- installed at a minimum of every twelve feet (12') on center. - 14.
+Outside utility receptacles are required at a minimum of one (1) per wall, located thirty inches (30") above finished grade. - 15.
 Receptacle access shall be provided on roof landings accessible by fixed stairwells.
-Receptacles shall be provided at one hundred feet (100') on center intervals on the roof area. - 20.
+Receptacles shall be provided at one hundred feet (100') on center intervals on the roof area. - 16.
 All common faceplates, switches, and receptacles shall be office white in color and unbreakable rayon.
-Generator circuits shall be red in color and unbreakable rayon, with the circuit engraved in the faceplate. - 21.
+Generator circuits shall be red in color and unbreakable rayon, with the circuit engraved in the faceplate. - 17.
 Mechanical, electrical, and telecommunication rooms shall have two (2) dedicated quad receptacles located in proximity to the main entry door, with others located as directed.
-Electrical rooms require one (1) standard telephone jack located in proximity of the main entry door. - 22.
-Floor service, electrical, telephone, or similar outlets shall be of a flush-mounted type with flush brass plates. - 23.
-All lighting switches and wall outlets shall have a lifetime warranty. - 24.
-All conductors and pull wires must be stranded copper, with the exception of lighting fixture internal wiring. - 25.
-CN26-2: All conductors in cabinets must be carefully formed and harnessed so that each conductor drops off directly opposite to its terminal. - 26.
-Direct burial electrical wiring is prohibited. - Provide an insulated grounding conductor in all feeder and branch circuits. - 28.
-Crimp-type connectors shall only be used on stranded wire. - 29.
+Electrical rooms require one (1) standard telephone jack located in proximity of the main entry door. - 18.
+Floor service, electrical, telephone, or similar outlets shall be of a flush-mounted type. with fFlush brass cover plates are preferred but alternative homogeneous metal styles may be considered to match area finishes where approved by the owner in advance.
+Painted boxes are not acceptable.
+Boxes shall be located away from pedestrian paths or be provided with a self-closing or otherwise securable lid to prevent trip hazards. - All lighting switches and wall outlets shall have a lifetime warranty. - 20.
+All conductors and pull wires must be stranded copper, with the exception of lighting fixture internal wiring. - 21.
+CN26-2: All conductors in cabinets must be carefully formed and harnessed so that each conductor drops off directly opposite to its terminal. - 22.
+Direct burial electrical wiring is prohibited. - 22.
+Provide an insulated grounding conductor in all feeder and branch circuits.

+- 23. Crimp-type connectors shall only be used on stranded wire. - 24.
 Conductors for 120/208 volt shall be black/red/blue and white.
-Conductors for 277/480 volt shall be brown/orange/ yellow/gray.
+Conductors for 277/480 volt shall be brown/orange/yellow/gray.